ProjectEvergreen/greenwood/README.md

 # Greenwood

 ## Overview
-A modern and performant static site generator, supporting Web Component based development.
+A modern and performant static site generator supporting Web Component based development.

 > ⛔ WARNING: This project is not ready for use yet! 🛠️